openguild-labs/substrate-dpos/README.md

    // Populates the provided genesis candidates with bond in storage.
    // Ensures that there are no duplicate candidates in the `genesis_candidates`. let mut visited: BTreeSet<T::AccountId> = BTreeSet::default();
-   for (candidateId, bond) in self.genesis_candidates.iter() {
+   // iterate through the candidates and their bond in the config file to insert to Candidate storage. for (candidateId, bond) in self.genesis_candidates.iter() {
     assert!(visited.insert(candidateId.clone()), "Candidate registration duplicates");

-    let _ = T::NativeBalance::hold(&HoldReason::CandidateBondReserved.into(), &candidateId, *bond);
+    // hold the bond for Candidate reserved reason let _ = T::NativeBalance::hold(&HoldReason::CandidateBondReserved.into(), &candidateId, *bond);
     let candidate = Candidate::new(*bond);
     CandidatePool::<T>::insert(&candidateId, candidate);